-Smart, connected solutions: Rollout
+Smart, Connected Solutions: Rollout

-Effective management of the rollout process for AIoT-enabled solutions is a key success criteria.
+Effective management of the rollout process for AIoT-enabled solutions is a key success criterion.
 How exactly this looks like will depend on many factors: is this for one site or one asset only, or is this for multiple sites with multiple assets?
 Is this for internal customers only, or for external customers?
 Will this require customizations for individual target sites?

 - Single site, single asset: monitoring of particle collisions at the Large Hadron Collider

 - Multi site, multi asset: Rollout of a predictive maintenance solution for escalators in train stations